 Also, did we mention that the harbor has an annoying horn that sounds literally every 5 seconds?
 Because that definitely started to grate on us after a month.

-Bottom line: we really enjoyed exploring the coast of Northern California and Southern Oregon.
+Bottom line: we really enjoyed MOST of our experience exploring the coast of Northern California and Southern Oregon.
 Tell us what we missed!
 What are your favorite places to visit in this area?